svipas/vscode-control-snippets/README.md

 ### I got _"Extensions have been modified on disk.
 Please reload the window."_ message

 If you got **"Extensions have been modified on disk.
 Please reload the window."** message that means VS Code detected changes in extensions and reload of VS Code is required.
-After reload of VS Code you will not get that message and snippets would be enabled or disabled.
+After reload of VS Code you will not get that message anymore and snippets would be enabled or disabled.

 ### After VS Code update

-After VS Code update you will probably have to repeat same steps you did before to disable or enable specific snippets for extensions.
+You will probably have to repeat same steps you did before to disable or enable snippets for extensions.

 ## Contributing